 The Roller Derby Athlete publishes today priced £16.99, order your copy direct from the Bloomsbury website or on Amazon.

-To find out your Roller Derby name, visit the Roller derby name generator at the Rollers and Revellers website.
+To find out your Roller Derby name, visit the Rollers and Revellers website.